solkimicreb/react-easy-params/README.md

 ## Introduction

-Easy Params is a tool for **small apps** - without client-side routing.
+Easy Params is a tool for **small apps - without client-side routing**.
 It exposes two objects and an array.

 - The `params` object is reflected in the URL query parameters.
 - The `path` array is reflected in the URL pathname.